 All contributions are available for unrestricted use unless specifically restricted by the donor.
-Contributions and promises to give with donor imposed conditions are recognized as unrestricted support when the conditions on which they depend are substantially met.
-Contributions and promises to give with donor imposed restrictions are reported as temporarily restricted support.
+Contributions and promises to give with donor-imposed conditions are recognized as unrestricted support when the conditions on which they depend are substantially met.
+Contributions and promises to give with donor-imposed restrictions are reported as temporarily restricted support.
 Unconditional promises to give due in the next year are recorded at their net realizable value.
+An allowance for uncollectable contributions receivable is provided based upon management's judgment, including such factors as prior collection history and type of contribution.